jcpowermac/hanlon-wiki/slice-node.md

 # Node Slice

-The *node* slice is used to view the servers managed by Razor.
-Systems with recent check in below the mk_checkin_interval are running the microkernel, while nodes with a long check in time are running an active model which is bound to the system and are currently not actively checking into razor.
+The `node` slice is used to view the servers being managed by Razor.
+Systems with a recent check-in below the mk_checkin_interval are running the microkernel, while nodes with a long check-in time are busy running an active model which is bound to the Razor system and so are currently not actively checking into Razor.

     $ razor node
     Discovered Nodes